 Hydrostatics: Forces on Surfaces

-Calculating hydrostatic forces on plane and curved submerged surfaces, including magnitude and location (Center of Pressure).
+Calculating hydrostatic forces on plane and submerged surfaces, including magnitude and location (Center of Pressure).

 Concept Overview